Kushuh/react-better-containers/README.md

 ## About

-React Better Containers contains miscellaneous React Component to write faster with better results.
+React Better Containers contains miscellaneous React Components to write faster with better results.

 ## Components